Top 29 Data Engineer Interview Questions And Answers

 Big Data’s four V.

-• The first V is Velocity which is referred to the rate at which Big Data is being generated over time.
+• The first V is Velocity, which refers to the rate at which Big Data is being generated over time.
 So, it can be considered as analyzing the data.

 • The second V is the Variety of various forms of Big Data, be it within images, log files, media files, and voice recordings.

-• The fourth V is Veracity related to the uncertainty or certainty of the data.
-In other terms, it decides how sure you can be about the accuracy of the data.
+• The fourth V is Veracity, related to the uncertainty or certainty of the data.
+It decides how sure you can be about the accuracy of the data.

 Q #6) How is structured data different from unstructured data?